A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Experimental Setup

 \subsection{Base Model Selection}

-In this work, we aim to explore the effectiveness of PEFT methods on method-level code smell detection task.
-To ensure a thorough analysis, we have chosen to use both small LMs and LLMs as our base models.
-Note that we deem models with 1B or more parameters as LLMs, while referring to those with fewer parameters as small language models.
+In this work, we aim to explore the effectiveness of PEFT methods for the task of code smell detection.
+To ensure a thorough analysis, we included both small and large LMs as our base models.
+Consistent with the definition adopted by Weyssow \textit{et al.} \cite{weyssow2023exploring}, we classified models with 1B or more parameters as LLMs, and those with fewer parameters as SLMs.

 First, the selected LMs should be open-source as PEFT methods require access to their parameters.
 Second, the models should support classification tasks as we frame code smell detection as a binary classification problem.
-Third, the base models used in this study must be able to be fine-tuned and tested on a single 48GB GPU (our maximum computational resource) without encountering memory overflow.
-Fourth, the selected models should either be popular small LMs or recent advanced LLMs to ensure they represent state-of-the-art capabilities.
+Third, the base models used in this study must be able to be fine-tuned and tested on a single 40GB GPU (our maximum computational resource) without encountering memory overflow.
+Fourth, the selected models should either be popular SLMs or recent advanced LLMs to ensure they represent state-of-the-art capabilities.